The accountants, lawyers, and lobbyists for every industry or sector are poring over the tax bills passed by the House and Senate.

 By avoiding corporate taxation, pass-through businesses can share more of their profits with their owners, which makes them more attractive to investors.
 Most pass-through businesses, however, are not traded on financial exchanges.
 The exceptions are what are referred to as “publicly traded partnerships.”

-The deduction for pass-through businesses created by the Senate bill originally excluded MLP income.
+The deduction for pass-through businesses created by the Senate bill originally limited the amount of MLP income that could qualify.
 But that changed at the last-minute thanks to an amendment from Sen. John Cornyn (R-TX).
-The JCT estimated that the applicability of the deduction to MLP income would reduce tax receipts by $700 million over ten years.
+The JCT estimated that the increased applicability of the deduction to MLP income would reduce tax receipts by $700 million over ten years.

 That makes its impact on revenue an order of magnitude smaller than the overall shift in how pass-through businesses are taxed, but the narrow benefit will mostly accrue to unitholders of oil and gas MLPs.

 - Extended and expanded by the House

 The House tax bill expands and extends the credit for production of electricity from “advanced” nuclear power facilities.
 The credit allows qualifying nuclear power plants to earn 1.8 cents for every kilowatt hour of electricity it produces and sells to an unaffiliated buyer in its first eight years of operation.
 When the nuclear production tax credit (PTC) was first passed in the Energy Policy Act of 2005 (EPAct), the goal was to promote the construction of “advanced”* nuclear power plants in the near term.
 Accordingly, the provision as enacted only allows plants to claim the credit if they come online before 2021.